ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 * ❌ Import data and organize them.
 * ✅ Import data and organize it.

+### Frontend and backend

+Always write "frontend" and "backend" as single words.

 ### Internet

 Don't give "internet" an initial capital unless it appears at the start of a sentence.